-If we experience delays in the enrollment of patients in our clinical trials or our CMC clinical hold is not promptly lifted, our receipt of necessary regulatory approvals could be delayed or prevented.
+If we experience delays in the enrollment of patients in our clinical trials our receipt of necessary regulatory approvals could be delayed or prevented.

-A Phase 2b clinical trial for our lead product candidate AD04 was completed by the University of Virginia in 2008.
-Although we intend to commence our Phase 3 clinical trial, our inability to locate and enroll a sufficient number of eligible patients in our future Phase 3 clinical trials would result in significant delays or may require us to abandon one or more clinical trials.
+Although we expect to complete patient enrollment in our landmark ONWARD pivotal Phase 3 clinical trial in the second or third quarter of 2021, our inability to locate and continue to enroll a sufficient number of eligible patients in our current or any future clinical trials would result in significant delays or may require us to abandon one or more clinical trials.
 Retention of subjects in clinical trials related to AUD can be challenging relative to trials in some other indications due to the nature of the target population.
+In addition, COVID-19 has made trial operation, including, without limitation, patient enrollment, more difficult and more difficult to project.
 Our ability to enroll patients in trials is affected by many factors out of our control including the size and nature of the patient population, the proximity of patients to clinical sites, the eligibility criteria for the trial, the design of the clinical trial, the prevalence and successful recruiting of patients that are genotype positive, competing clinical trials, and clinicians' and patients' perceptions as to the potential advantages of the drug being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating.
-Due to the use of a biomarker to determine enrollment in our Phase 3 clinical trial, we will have a limited population of patients to draw from for our Phase 3 clinical trials.
+Due to the use of a biomarker to determine enrollment in our current and planned Phase 3 clinical trials, we will have a limited population of patients to draw from for our Phase 3 clinical trials.